What is a Counselor?

-Counselor Definition All counselors not listed separately.
+Counselor Job Description All counselors not listed separately.

-- AIDS Counselor
+- Anger Control Counselor

-- Community Center Worker
+- Community Organization Worker

-Job Opportunities for Counselors
+Job Demand for Counselors

 The states with the most job growth for Counselor are Arizona, Virginia, and Colorado.
 Watch out if you plan on working in Rhode Island, Idaho, or Louisiana.
 These states have the worst job growth for this type of profession.